 For lots of people, sinus infections -- or sinusitis -- and asthma go together.
 According to the Asthma and Allergy Foundation of America, as many as half of all people with moderate to severe asthma also have chronic sinusitis.

 Along with all the problems caused by asthma, having sinusitis can be tough to handle.
 It can make you feel sick and miserable.
-Without good treatment, it can last for months or even years.
+Without good treatment, it can last for months or even years (although typically long term sinusitis is not from infectious causes).
 What's worse, one condition can worsen the other.
 Sinusitis has been associated with more severe cases of asthma.
 So, not only does having asthma increase the odds of getting a sinus infection, but a sinus infection can make your asthma harder to control.

 But there's good news.
 There are lots of treatments available for both sinus infections and asthma.
 And studies show that treating one condition often helps relieve the symptoms of the other.
 The key is to treat both conditions aggressively.